kinola-ee/kinola-wp/README.md

 `kinola/template`
 This filter runs every time a Kinola template is loaded.
 Using it, you can completely customize which templates are loaded and from where.

+### Kinola API
+The plugin uses Kinola public API for fetching film and event data.
+Should you need to implement something that's not provided by the plugin, you can find the API docs here: https://YOUR_KINOLA_URL/api/public/v1/documentation

 ### Advanced
 Technically, further customization (modifying/removing the plugin's own actions, for example) is possible